 Seven key benefits of the Lockyer Valley and Somerset Water Security Scheme have been identified, these are:

 The Detailed Business Case, prepared by Jacobs Australia, includes detailed economic cost-benefit analysis of the proposed project.
 Key economic benefit highlights of the project are:

 The economic benefits of the scheme have been shown to outweigh the cost.
 The scheme benefit cost ratios and net present values are:

 The project also has the ability to create recreation and tourism opportunities for the region via year round use of existing waterways.

 Atkinsons Dam, Lake Dyer and Lake Clarendon are not able to be used for recreation in times of drought due to ongoing very low water levels.
 The Detailed Business Case, prepared by Jacobs Australia, predicts that if these dams are activated with a reliable water supply the result is:

-A number of relevant research reports, prepared by expert consultants are available to download for those are interested in further reading about the detailed numbers, statistics and feasibility of the project
+The Detailed Business Case and a number of relevant research reports, prepared by expert consultants are available to download for those are interested in further reading about the detailed numbers, statistics and feasibility of the project

 Copyright © 2023 Lockyer Valley and Somerset Water Collaborative - All Rights Reserved.